remcostoeten/empty/README.md

 - Use `deriveFingerprint` to hash platform headers with a rotating window and project-scoped secret, then pass the value to `<Analytics fingerprint={...} />`.
 - Use `extractGeo` to map common platform headers into coarse `country/region/city` values for local writes or ingestion enrichment.
+- Use `createGeoResolver` to round-robin across free IP lookup providers (ipapi, ipinfo, ipwhois) with rotating API keys to avoid rate limits.
+The resolver uses the IP only for lookup and never stores it.

 ```tsx
 import { headers } from "next/headers";